AdobeDocs/commerce-pwa-studio/src/pages/api/venia/components/general/Shimmer/index.md

 ```

 ## Shimmer for Components

-When loading data, previously we would return null (or a full-screen loader) instead of the actual component.
+When loading data, previously we would return `null` (or a full-screen loader) instead of the actual component.
 We can now return a
 _**shimmer**_ version of the component, which will take up the same space without relying on data.

-Direct use of the Shimmer component within _normal_ components should be avoided when possible.
+Direct use of the `Shimmer` component within _normal_ components should be avoided when possible.
 If the shimmer is replacing a component
 that is imported, a `.shimmer.js` file should be created for that imported component in its folder and exported in its `index.js`.

 ### Example

-There are 4 critical files
+There are 4 critical files for creating a Shimmer component:

 * **Main.js** - the main component that has the loading status and would usually return null for the component while loading
 * **SubComponent/index.js** - Previously would only export the main component.
 Must now export named variable for shimmer component
 * **SubComponent/subComponent** - Same SubComponent as usual